yuanqing/cuba/README.md

 Query:
-  The Google Visualization API Query Language query to run on the Google Sheet.
+  The Google Visualization API Query Language query to run on the Google Sheet spreadsheet.
 Defaults to 'select *'.

 Options:
   -h, --help  Print this message.
   -i, --id <id>  A Google Sheet spreadsheet ID.
   -k, --key <path>  Path to a service account key JSON file, for
                     querying private spreadsheets.
-  -s, --sheetId <sheet_id>  Sheet ID of the sheet to run the query
+  -s, --sheetId <sheetId>  Sheet ID of the sheet to run the query
                            on.
 Defaults to '0'.
-  -n, --sheetName <sheet_name>  Sheet name of the sheet to run the
+  -n, --sheetName <sheetName>  Sheet name of the sheet to run the
                                query on.
   -v, --version  Print the version number.
 ```